 Contrary to what you might think, you actually have an estate.
 As a matter of fact, almost everybody has an estate.
 Your estate includes everything you can call your own – your home, vehicle, real estate, bank accounts, life insurance, investments, and even your personal possessions.
-Whether or not you can consider your holdings large or small, you have an estate and, unfortunately, you cannot take it with you after you leave this earth.
+Whether or not you consider your holdings large or small, you have an estate and, unfortunately, you cannot take it with you after you leave this earth.

 What Is Estate Planning?

 Estate planning is simply making a plan on how to divide your estate.
-Sound simple, right?
+Sounds simple, right?
 It is, until it isn’t.
 A good estate plan should focus on not only finding your assets a good home but finding peace of mind for you and those you care about.

 Why Is Estate Planning Important?

 Unfortunately, not enough people plan for the inevitable.
 As people, we tend to put off estate planning for several reasons – we believe we don’t have enough money, or we think we have little value to leave behind to others.
 Sometimes, we just get busy; other times we just don’t know how.
 Without finding the right resources to turn to, we end up leaving our loved ones to pick up the pieces.

 Even though you might not have a plan, you can believe that the state has one.
 And, odds are, you are not going to want it.
 Should you become disabled or deceased, unless you have documentation assigning how you want your life and assets to be handled, the court can take control.
 Once the state gets involved, the process to regain control by you or your family can be a long and expensive one.

 After you pass, your assets will be distributed along the lines of the probate laws that govern your state.
 Depending on the state, your spouse and children will each receive a share – and sometimes, just your spouse.
 If you have minor children with no appointed guardian, the court can even be in control of their inheritance.
 There is far too much at stake to not properly plan your estate.